zmikez/The_IT_Guide/The_Guide.md

     -   If it is what makes you money.

-        -   (Loo at what Facebook did to publications.)
+        -   (Look at what Facebook did to publications.)

 -   What MUST I rent: